 Mary walked inside and announced that dinner was ready before disappearing back into the kitchen.

-After the grace, his father announced that he had to go away for business during the weekend.
+After the grace, his father announced that he had to go away for business for a few days.

-"But, Father, what about my concert?
+"But, sir, what about my concert on Friday?
 You promised you would be there."

 Edward Sr.'s hand froze on its way to the glass of wine, and he studied his son for a long moment.
 He did not want to admit that he had completely forgotten about his son's concert.
 His wife had spoken about it for weeks, stressing about how important it was for their son.
 He had promised to attend, but it would be impossible now.
 He simply could not postpone this business trip.